 For all intents and purposes, I’m a “millennial”.
 Part of a group of people around the world born between the early 80’s and late 90’s.
 Our demographic has made so many changes to the way that people live nowadays.
 We have changed the way that technology is used and even changed spending habits not only for our demographic but for the generation after us.
-We value experiences over diamonds.
-But there’s more to these changes … here’s how and why we don’t spend like the generations before us.
+Us millennials value experiences over diamonds.
+But there’s more to these changes.
+Here’s how and why we don’t spend like the generations before us.

 What’s the Difference?

 The difference between our spending habits and those of the prior generations is very evident.
 Over 50’s home and travel insurance provider, Insure4Retirement found that 73% of people who completed an insurance quote and listed jewellery under the coverage required owned over £5,000 of precious metals and gems.
 Further data from the Wealth and Assets Survey 2016 (WAS) found that households with the greatest “physical wealth” (based on insurance terminology) were people who had reached retirement age.
-Thus having accumulated over £66,900 in household assets.
+They had on average accumulated over £66,900 in household assets.

 Where do Millennials Stand